Copyright aspects of hyperlinking and framing: Decision I-20 U 42/11 Dusseldorf Court of Appeal 8 October 2011

 In Germany making content available to the public on a Website by embedding the content with inline links now appears to be copyright infringement.
 This applies even though a copy has never been taken and kept of an image and even though the image is never "physically" part of the website.
 The Düsseldorf appeal court overruled the lower Court of First Instance in this case.
-The Defendant had included links on his blog to two photographs that appeared on the Claimant’s website.
+The Defendant had included links on his blog to two photographs that appeared on the Claimant's website.
 No prior permission had been sought or obtained.

 Scotland

-Shetland Times Ltd. v.
-Wills
+Shetland Times Ltd v Wills

-The first suit of prominence in the field was Shetland Times Ltd. v.
-Wills, Scot.
-Ct. of Session (Edinburgh, 24 Oct 1996).
+The first suit of prominence in the field was Shetland Times Ltd v Wills, Scottish Court of Session (Edinburgh, 24 October 1996).
 The Shetland Times challenged use by Wills of deep linking to pages of the newspaper on which selected articles of interest appeared.
 The objection was that defendant Wills thus by-passed the front and intervening pages on which advertising and other material appeared in which the plaintiff had an interest but defendant did not.
 The Times obtained an interim interdict (Scottish for preliminary injunction) and the case then settled.